loreanvictor/tmplr/README.md

        ┗━ Value Expression
 ```

-Note that the single string passed to the [update](#update) command is also an expression.
-Except in cases where the expression is attached to the command (like in case of the [read command](#read)), expressions can be simple string values or more complex objects.
-For example, we can replace the _default_ of the prompt from a _From Expression_ to a simple string:
+The string passed to the [update](#update) command, `README.md`, is also an expression.
+We can similarly replace the _default_ of the prompt from a _From Expression_ to a simple string:

 ```yml
   - read: project_name